-\triangle This version of UNEEG EpiSight is CE-certified as a medical device.
-If your country requires any other approval for medical devices you must not use this version of UNEEG EpiSight.
-Please contact your local distributor to receive a version of UNEEG EpiSight that is not certified as a medical device and can be used outside countries that accept the CE mark. \triangle The modules from UNEEG EpiSight for the automatic analysis of EEG cannot replace the examination by the physician.
-As for any other automatic procedure there can be inaccuracies during the analysis with UNEGG EpiSight.
-The original EEG still needs to be used for the evaluation and the results of UNEGG EpiSight need to be confirmed based on the unaltered raw EEG trace. \triangle UNEEG EpiSight does not provide any diagnosis or diagnostic recommendations or predictions of the patient's state.
-It remains the responsibility of the physician to decide over the diagnosis or to induce treatment. \triangle The use of the software cannot replace the real-time surveillance by medical staff particularly of the vital functions.
-The patient's safety remains the responsibility of the medical professional. \triangle The maximum length for one continuous EEG recording that can be analyzed with UNEEG EpiSight is one year.
-If a recording is longer than one year, UNEEG EpiSight will stop processing. \triangle UNEEG EpiSight seizure detection cannot be used as an alarm system, since there may be a delay of several minutes between the clinical onset of a seizure and the display of the detected pattern.
+UNEEGTM EpiSight Analyzer is CE-certified as a medical device.
+If your country requires any other approval for medical devices you must not use UNEEGTM EpiSight Analyzer.

+The modules from UNEEGTM EpiSight Analyzer for the automatic analysis of EEG cannot replace the examination by the physician.
+As for any other automatic procedure, there can be inaccuracies during the analysis with UNEEGTM EpiSight Analyzer.
+The original EEG still needs to be used for the evaluation and the results of UNEEGTM EpiSight Analyzer need to be confirmed based on the unaltered raw EEG trace.

+UNEEGTM EpiSight Analyzer does not provide any diagnosis or diagnostic recommendation, conclusion or prediction of the patient's state.
+It remains the responsibility of the physician to decide on the diagnosis or to induce treatment.

+The use of the software cannot replace the real-time surveillance by medical staff particularly of the vital functions.
+The patient's safety remains the responsibility of the medical professional.

+The maximum length for continuous EEG recording that can be reviewed and analyzed with the EEG viewer is 15 months.
+If a recording is longer than 15 months UNEEGTM EpiSight Analyzer will stop processing.

+For UNEEGTM EpiSight Analyzer seizure detection, detection of rhythmic pattern, aEEG and background frequency the EEG of at least three subcutaneous electrodes must be available.

+UNEEGTM EpiSight Analyzer seizure detection cannot be used as an alarm system, since there may be a delay of several minutes between the clinical onset of a seizure and the display of the detected pattern.
 Some EEG-events with epileptic seizures that have an electrographic correlate might be missed.
-For this reason, UNEGG EpiSight seizure detection can only support but cannot replace the qualified expert in the real-time monitoring. \triangle UNEEG EpiSight detection of rhythmic pattern, aEEG or background frequency must not be used as an alarm system, since the visualization of patterns could be delayed by up to several minutes. \triangle Some events, where patterns defined in the Standardized Critical Care EEG Terminology of the American Clinical Neurophysiology Society are visible in the EEG, might be missed.
-All measures of the module UNEEG EpiSight pattern detection must be evaluated in combination with the original raw EEG and must not be the only basis for a diagnosis, treatment or change of treatment.
+For this reason UNEEGTM EpiSight Analyzer can only support but can not replace the qualified expert in the real-time monitoring.

+UNEEGTM EpiSight Analyzer detection of rhythmic pattern, aEEG or background frequency included in UNEEGTM EpiSight Analyzer should not be used as an alarm system, since the visualization of patterns could be delayed by up to several minutes.

+Some events, where patterns defined in the Standardized Critical Care EEG Terminology of the American Clinical Neurophysiology Society are visible in the EEG, might be missed.
+All measures of UNEEGTM EpiSight Analyzer must be evaluated in combination with the original raw EEG and must not be the only basis for a diagnosis, treatment or change of treatment.